 Mary Carter Bishop, author of Don’t You Ever: My Mother and Her Secret Son, is a prize-winning investigative reporter, who worked at the Roanoke Times, The Philadelphia Inquirer, The Charlotte Observer, and other newspapers over thirty-five years.

 Sherwin Bitsui is the author of three collections of poetry, Dissolve, Flood Song, and Shapeshift.
 He is Diné of the Todích’ii’nii (Bitter Water Clan), born for the Tlizílaaní (Many Goats Clan) and holds an AFA from the Institute of American Indian Arts Creative Writing Program.

 David W. Blight, author of Frederick Douglass, is Class of 1954 Professor of American History and Director of the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University.
 He is the author or editor of a dozen books, and has been awarded the Bancroft Prize, the Abraham Lincoln Prize, and the Frederick Douglass Prize, among others.

 Sara Bon-Harper, executive director of James Monroe’s Highland, is an archaeologist whose questions about the past have led her throughout the Roman world and to research at Highland.
 Most recent findings there have transformed the understanding of Monroe’s home.

-Jamelle Bouie is chief political correspondent for Slate magazine and a political analyst for CBS News.
-He previously wrote for The Nation magazine and The American Prospect.
-He is based in Charlottesville, Virginia.
+Jamelle Bouie is a columnist for the New York Times Opinion pages and a political analyst for CBS News.
+He previously wrote for Slate, The Nation, and The American Prospect.
+He is based in Charlottesville, Va.